VCCE/VCC/docs/UserGuide.md

 Alternately, you can download the VCC 2.x.xx zip file and install VCC as you please.
 This file will unzip to your desired folder and you will have to manually copy files to any destination you choose.
-The VCC Development Team is not responsible for installations installed in this manner and you're on your own.

 ### *VCC Installation Package Contents*